 - Greater efficiencies

 - Improved communication and cooperation throughout the build

 - Greater responsiveness and flexibility to react quickly to changing briefs

 - Greater ability to meet deadlines and launch dates

 How to form profitable collaborations

-Collaborating suppliers on any project need to band together, sharing information and truly cooperating to make things work.
+Collaborating suppliers on any project need to band together, share information and truly cooperate to make things work.

 This means from the outset, all collaborators need to work together to develop shared goals and a clear understanding of deliverables and timing.

 From time to time, things won’t run smoothly.
-In order to encourage continued progress, productive feedback should be shared whether or not the output does or doesn’t meet expectation.
-Even the well organised and the carefully carried out may sometimes miss the mark.
+In order to encourage continued progress, productive feedback should be shared whether or not the output does or doesn’t meet expectations.
+Even the well organised and carefully carried out may sometimes miss the mark.